 Side Assist employs a radar sensor mounted in the rear bumper to monitor the presence of vehicles occupying or entering the Q7's blind spots.
 The presence of a vehicle traveling alongside the Q7 within the 16.5-foot range of the sensor will prompt subtle amber LEDs to illuminate in the corresponding outside mirror housing.
 If a turn signal is switched on, indicating a pending lane change, the LEDs become brighter and start to flash.
 The system is active at speeds above 35 mph and can be deactivated.
 We found this system works well, helping alert us to cars in our blindspots while driving on L.A.'s I-405, one of the nation's busiest freeways.
 The system can be turned off when not desired.

 The Audi Q7 delivers luxury, comfort, safety, and capability.
-It offers significant towing and hauling capability and serious off-road performance.
-It seats seven and its tall roof provides generous headroom and a high seating position that commands an excellent view of the road ahead.
+It offers significant towing and flexible capability and mild off-road performance.
+It seats seven and offers a high seating position that commands an excellent view of the road ahead.
 The Q7 is richly infused with Audi's luxurious style and habitually high-grade interior materials and design.

-NewCarTestDrive.com correspondents Ted West, Kirk Bell, and Mitch McCullough contributed to this report.
+NewCarTestDrive.com correspondents Ted West, Kirk Bell, Mitch McCullough and G.R.
+Whale contributed to this report.

 We have partnered with trusted dealers in your area to give you a great price on the new Audi Q7.